 In June 2016, the Authority issued Series B of 2015 Guaranteed Water Revenue Note in the aggregate principal balance of \$2,196,000.
-The proceeds of the note were used to: (1) currently refund the remaining portion of the Series B of 2009 Guaranteed Water Revenue Bonds and (2) pay the costs and expenses of issuing the Series B of 2015 note.
+The proceeds of the note were used to: (1) currently refund the remaining portion of the Series B of 2009 Guaranteed Water Revenue Bonds and (2) pay the costs and expenses of issuing the Series B of 2015 Note.
 The note was amended on December 15, 2020 to obtain better interest rates, while changing the payments to be remitted monthly.
-The schedules on the following pages reflect the changes as a result of the amendment.
+The schedules below reflect the changes as a result of the amendment.